turbot/steampipe-plugin-circleci/docs/tables/circleci_context.md

   circleci_context;
 ```

-### Context environment variables of a organization
+### Context environment variables of an organization

 ```sql
 select